- Plan / Information (Français)

-Rembrandt painted Bathsheba from a live model: his companion Hendrickje Stoffels, whose face is clearly recognizable.
+Rembrandt painted Bathsheba from a live model.
 The opulence of this life size nude is exceptional in the master's work: the nakedness of a beloved body, each fold of its triumphant flesh lovingly detailed, its eroticism highlighted by the fine transparent drapery and delicately worked jewelry.
 This open sensuality (the cause of imminent sin) contrasts with the young woman's air of profound sadness.
 The position of the head with its idealized profile was carefully planned: we know from the X ray of the painting that Rembrandt had first painted the face raised skyward — a less judicious choice than this gentle incline.
 Much of the charm of the painting resides in the tension of the character of Bathsheba, who gazes resignedly into space, sadly accepting her fate.

 The warm harmony of the painting, in tones of gold and copper, was inspired by great Venetian painters such as Titian and Veronese.
 Rembrandt's skill in depicting light was at its height in this becalmed, mature work.
 The mellow chiaroscuro, intended to highlight the body of Bathsheba, also creates a dramatic effect.
 The gold brocade cloth in the background and the dazzling white of the linen provide a luminous setting for the touching, alluring female nudity.
 The chromatic richness and psychological subtlety of this Bathsheba make the painting one of Rembrandt's greatest masterpieces.